Arfatnaik0/01_CTRLFreaks/EMAIL_ALERT_SETUP.md

 ## Current Configuration
 ✅ **Already configured and ready to use!**

-The system uses **Web3Forms** - a free email service that requires no signup or configuration.
+The system uses **FormSubmit** - a free email service that requires no API key or configuration.

 ## How It Works